shubinternet/manager/README.md

 - If I'm not careful, I will overthink things and dig myself into a perfectionist hole.
 - I can let myself get spread too thin.
 - When I'm tired I can be *extremely* distractable.
-- Interacting with people wears me out.
-I wish it didn't.
+- Believe it or not, I'm an introvert.
+Balancing that can be a challenge.
 - I don't have a way of tracking to-do items that I really like, and I've tried a number of them.
 Now and then things can fall through the cracks despite my best efforts.
 If you think this has happened don't hesitate to ask me about it -- not only will you not upset me, I'll kind of expect you to keep me honest.

 ### Pet Peeves